 Tree Well fatalities and how to avoid

-It’s snow immersion season — fatalities are happening from people falling into tree wells and sufficiating while skiing and boarding deep powder in our mountains.
+It’s snow immersion season — fatalities are happening from people falling into tree wells and sufficiating while skiing and boarding in deep powder.

-Tree well hazard from a deep snow pack have mountain experts warning outdoor enthusiasts about the natural snow hazard — a space of loose, deep snow that can form around tree trunks.
+Every season tree well hazards due to a deep snowpack have mountain experts warning outdoor enthusiasts about the natural snow hazard — a space of loose, deep snow that can form around tree trunks.
 They are most common around evergreen trees and can be deeper in heavy snowfall years.
-Revelstoke, Fernie and Nelson have been hammered with metres of snow and the tree well hazzard is high.
+Once again, BC’s mountains been gifted with metres of snow and as a consequence, the tree well hazzard is high.

-“Tree well risk is as high as it ever gets.
+“Tree well risk is as high.
 Always ski or ride with a friend and educate yourself on good safety practices.”

 Tree wells are hidden cavities of deep snow that form when low-hanging branches block snowflakes from compacting around the tree trunks.
 Skiers or boarders who get close to those trees can fall in, often headfirst, and suffocate.